August 28, 2020

-- School activities, community activities, and work experience (indicators that a student is well-rounded and gets along with others, indicators that applicant can handle and prioritize multiple demands, commitment to an area of interest, leadership roles in activities, consideration of intensity and longevity of activities, number and variety of organizations, link to career and personal goals – 15%)
+- School activities and work experience (indicators that a student is well-rounded and gets along with others, indicators that applicant can handle and prioritize multiple demands, commitment to an area of interest, leadership roles in activities, consideration of intensity and longevity of activities, number and variety of organizations, link to career and personal goals – 15%)

 - Impromptu essay (student answers essay question thoroughly and appropriately and is able to support position with reasoning and specific examples – 15%)

-- Finalist interview (student demonstrates confidence in answers, answers all questions clearly, indicates knowledge of his/her community, indicates critical thinking – 35%)
+- Finalist interview (student demonstrates confidence in answers, answers all questions clearly, indicates knowledge of his/her community, demonstrates honesty and sincerity; indicates critical thinking – 35%)